humblehustler94/myFlix-client/README.md

 ![alt text](<2 - Results after creating 3 index files.png>)

 >[!Tip]
-> To view your project navigate to project in terminal or powershell
+> To view your project navigate to project in terminal or powershell <br/>
-> cd careerfoundry
+> cd careerfoundry <br/>
-> cd myFlix-client
+> cd myFlix-client <br/>
-> parcel src/index.html
+> parcel src/index.html <br/>
-> a windows or chrome screen will pop up containing URL http://localhost:1234
+> a windows or chrome screen will pop up containing URL http://localhost:1234 <br/>
 ------------------------------------------
 ##3.3 TASK - React components & Virtual DOM

-[] Create a new GitHub Branch off the main branch
+- Create a new GitHub Branch off the main branch
-[] Create a new folder within src folder named "components" [] Create a new folder within components folder named "MainView" [] Create a new file within MainView folder named "main-view.jsx" [] install prop-types to your project
+- Create a new folder within src folder named "components"
+- Create a new folder within components folder named "MainView"
+- Create a new file within MainView folder named "main-view.jsx"
+- npm install prop-types to your project

 File Structure should look like this
 - src